Counseling and Human Services Bachelor of Science Program

 The sequence of courses focuses on understanding normal and abnormal human adjustment across the lifespan and on developing skill in interventions designed to maximize human adjustment and development.
 Core requirements in the major emphasize values, knowledge and skills common to all fields of human services, while electives allow students to develop competence in assisting specific populations.

-The program allies itself to the commitment of the College of Professional Studies' mission to train students through a balance of theory and practice and community service learning experiences that are a vital part of the CHS curriculum.
+The program allies itself to the commitment of the College of Professional Studies' mission to train students through a balance of theory and practice and community based learning experiences that are a vital part of the CHS curriculum.
 The Counseling and Human Services curriculum is designed to develop in students the values, knowledge, and skills necessary to become culturally competent professionals.
 New and ongoing curricular innovations such as the concentration in Rehabilitation Services provide Counseling and Human Services majors with more employment and graduate study options.

 Top of page